-Southern Corn Bread Stuffing (aka Dressing) is made with vegetables, spices and plump raisins from an old West Virginia family recipe.
+This Southern Corn Bread Stuffing (aka Dressing) made with vegetables, spices and plump raisins is from an old West Virginia family recipe.
 You won’t believe how easy it is to make this savory dish!

 Cornbread stuffing takes center stage at our house for both Thanksgiving and Christmas, right behind the ham and turkey.
 There is a lot of nostalgia and family tradition behind the recipes served at both of these meals, and this one is no different.